erikfriesen/sphinx-theme/test/src/workbook/index.rst

          #.
 Download the WMS 1.3.0 specification from the OGC website for the definition of ``CRS:84``
          #.
 You may wish to compare the generated layer bounds for both ``CRS:84`` and ``EPSG:4326``.

-      .. admonition:: Challenge
+      .. admonition:: Challenge WMS GetMap use

-         Do you expect ``CRS:84`` to work with a WFS 1.0.0 GetMap Request?
+         Do you expect ``CRS:84`` to work with a WMS 1.0.0 GetMap Request?

          * For background compare OGC WMS specification with the results produced by :command:`GeoServer`.